Buckwheat Pancakes

 - Heat an electric griddle to 375ºF or a skillet over medium-high heat.

-- In a medium bowl, whisk together the milk, orange juice, eggs, and vanilla.
-While whisking slowly, pour the milk mixture and the melted coconut oil into the flour mixture and whisk until just combined.
+- In a medium bowl, whisk together milk, eggs, and vanilla.
+While whisking, pour the wet ingredients and the melted butter into the dry ingredients and whisk until just combined.2 ¼ cups whole milk, 2 large eggs, 1 teaspoon pure vanilla extract, 3 tablespoons butter, melted, plus more butter for frying

-- Place 1 teaspoon of coconut oil onto the hot griddle; use a spatula to spread it around until it has melted and the griddle is evenly coated.
-Working in batches, measure 1/4 cup of pancake batter and pour it onto the hot griddle.
-Cook the pancakes for 4 minutes or until bubbles form, break, and do not fill back in, then flip.
-Cook the pancakes on the second side for 30 seconds to 1 minute.
+- Place 1 teaspoon of butter or oil onto the preheated griddle; use a spatula to spread it around and coat the griddle.
+Scoop batter by about ¼ cup portions onto the hot griddle.
+Cook the pancakes for 3 to 4 minutes or until bubbles form and do not disappear.
+Flip the pancakes and cook the second side for about 1 minute or until pancakes are cooked through and lightly golden brown.

-- Repeat with the rest of the pancake batter, adding more coconut oil to the griddle only as needed.
+- Repeat with the rest of the pancake batter, adding more butter or oil to the griddle as needed.

 Notes